go-critic/go-critic/docs/overview.md

 <a name="singleCaseSwitch-ref"></a>
 ## singleCaseSwitch
-Detects switch statements that could be better written as if statements
+Detects switch statements that could be better written as if statements.

 **Before:**
 ```go